Overview

 Metaxalone (Skelaxin)

 Metaxalone is also a prescription medication recommended by healthcare providers for musculoskeletal pain.
 The usual recommended dose for metaxalone is 800 mg ( taken three to four times a day).
-But it’s not usually recommended in terms of economic unfriendliness, and other prescription options are considered budget-friendly.
+However, it’s not usually recommended due to its economic unfriendliness, and other prescription options are considered more budget-friendly.

 What are the side effects of muscle relaxers?